-First LEDs was not more efficient than incandescent (Emitting light as a result of being heated).
-Then the Department of Energy (D.O.E) worked with private industry to push white LED present technology little bit forward to create a very high-efficiency device that packages LEDs together and it happened in the year of 2000.
+First LEDs were not more efficient than incandescent (Emitting light as a result of being heated).
+Then the Department of Energy (D.O.E) worked with private industry to push white LED present technology a little bit forward to create a very high-efficiency device that packages LEDs together and it happened in the year 2000.

 Between 2009 to 2011, Philips Lighting North America enters its LED bulb in the D.O.E.’s L Prize competition in the 60-watt replacement category and it was commonly used bulb size.
 The D.O.E. awards Philips first prize in 2011, after rigorous testing.
 It was a great achievement for the lighting industry.

 Now a day’s LEDs have come down tremendously in its price and it is more than 85%.
 Now LEDs are available for $10 or less (Depending on Region).
 Till now it seems expensive but thanks to LEDs efficiency.
 LEDs are capable of covering their own costs (New Installation) after the first year of using.
-After that LEDs are paying for themselves many times over their ten year of lifespan which is very cost effective.
+After that LEDs are paying for themselves many times over their ten years of lifespan which is very cost-effective.

 Future of Lighting Technology using LED:

 If we compare with the older lighting technology like incandescents and fluorescents bulb with LEDs then LEDs offer many advantages.
 Present LED bulbs are 100% efficient for energy converting into light and LEDs is up to 50% more efficient than regular compact fluorescents bulb (CFLs).